AvocadoCoin Self Reported Market Capitalization Achieves $5.67 Billion (AVDO)

-AvocadoCoin (AVDO) traded up 0.2% against the dollar during the 24-hour period ending at 11:00 AM Eastern on March 29th.
-One AvocadoCoin token can now be bought for about $907.11 or 0.01296378 BTC on exchanges.
-AvocadoCoin has a market cap of $5.67 billion and approximately $1,063.07 worth of AvocadoCoin was traded on exchanges in the last 24 hours.
-During the last week, AvocadoCoin has traded up 1% against the dollar.
+AvocadoCoin (AVDO) traded 0.2% lower against the dollar during the one day period ending at 12:00 PM Eastern on March 31st.
+During the last seven days, AvocadoCoin has traded 0.5% higher against the dollar.
+One AvocadoCoin token can now be purchased for $904.73 or 0.01282876 BTC on cryptocurrency exchanges.
+AvocadoCoin has a market capitalization of $5.67 billion and $408.07 worth of AvocadoCoin was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.